 CHILAQUIL (Oct.
 2020)

 Created by husband-wife duo, Orlando and Susana Aguirre, Chilaquil is a Mexican street food concept inspired by traditional Mexican dishes.
-Formerly a popular food truck located on Broadway St., Chilaquil is set to open its first brick and mortar location at Pearl’s Bottling Department food hall.
+Formerly a popular food truck located on Broadway St., Chilaquil is has opened its first brick and mortar location at Pearl’s Bottling Department food hall.
 Chilaquil’s menu offers traditional Mexican street and comfort food fare, with its focus being chilaquiles, a Mexican comfort food consisting of tortilla chips covered in salsa, cheese, and more.
-Chilaquil’s more elaborate versions of the traditional dish also includes choices of beans, eggs, avocado, chicken, steak, pork, and nopalitos.
+Chilaquil’s more elaborate versions of the traditional dish also include choices of beans, eggs, avocado, chicken, steak, pork, and nopalitos.

 JARDIN AT THE SAN ANTONIO BOTANICAL GARDEN (Sept.
 2020)